Skip to content

 • UNFCCC (United Nations Framework Convention on Climate Change) treaty signed in 1992.

-• Paris Agreement on Climate Change, adopted in Indonesia on 2015.
+• Paris Agreement on Climate Change, adopted in Indonesia in 2015.

 • Sustainable Development Goals (SDGs) adopted by the United Nations in 2015.